Russian, East European and Eurasian Studies

 RES 331 Advanced Russian (4 Credits)

 This course aims at expansion of students' vocabulary and improvement of reading, writing and speaking skills.
 The course is intended for students who have completed at least four semesters of Russian or the equivalent.
-Heritage learners of Russian (those who speak the language) will also benefit from the course.
+Heritage learners of Russian (those who speak the language) also benefit from the course.
 With a strong emphasis on integrating vocabulary in context, this course aims to help students advance their lexicon and grammar, increase fluency and overcome speaking inhibitions.
-We will read and discuss a variety of texts in the original Russian including articles, short stories and poems.
+The class reads and discusses a variety of texts in the original Russian including articles, short stories and poems.
 Prerequisite: RES 222 or equivalent.
 Instructor permission required. {F}

 Fall